 Audience development plan for City of Westminster Music Library (with Matthews Millman)

 Support for HLF application for Hogarth’s House (Hounslow Council), grant awarded in 2008.
 Chair of steering group for refurbishment, devised new inter-pretative scheme and provided curatorial support to client for the project.
 House re-opened to visitors November 2011.
+She also worked with Hounslow officers on a successful second bid for the Mulberry Garden Project at Hogarth’s House.

 Concept development for interpretation of the House Mill, Bromley-by-Bow and advice on funding strategy, in advance of submission of funding applications.
 A substantial Stage 1 HLF grant was awarded in November 2010 and Val continues to advise the River Lea Tidal Mill Trust.